christianb93/ctOS/README.md

 * A simple user-space command line utility
 * A basic POSIX compatible C library

-I did also port a few tools (dash, wget, elvis) in that past, but this requires a cross-build toolchain and I have not yet found the time to set this up again, so I will probably make this available in a separate repository at a later point in time.
+I did also port a few userspace tools (dash, wget, elvis) to work with ctOS.
+For licensing reasons, the required patches and build scripts are not contained in this repository but in a [separate repository](https://github.com/christianb93/ctOS_ports) - please have a look at the respective [documentation](https://github.com/christianb93/ctOS_ports/blob/master/README.md) on how to build the ports.
 The screenshot below, by the way, shows elvis running in ctOS on an QEMU emulator and editing `main.c` of the kernel code.

 ![ctOS Elvis][4]